-OCB has optical shops at our Boston and Metrowest locations.
-Our shops feature the latest styles and top brand names in designer frames and contact lenses.
+Our optical shop, located at our Boston office, features the latest styles and top brand names in designer frames and contact lenses.
 Our licensed opticians are highly experienced and are eager to assist you with all of your eyewear needs.
 Come and browse or schedule your eye exam today!

 We carry all the latest styles and most popular brands, including Armani, Burberry, Coach, Prada, Ray-Ban, Wayfarer and more.

 Below is a partial list of some of the contact lens brands OCB carries.
 Please contact our optical shop for the full list:

 - Air Optix Colors